openvinotoolkit/openvino/src/frontends/paddle/docs/paddle_frontend_architecture.md

-# OpenVINO™ Padddle Frontend Architecture
+# OpenVINO™ Paddle Frontend Architecture

 The diagram below interprets the Paddle Frontend architecture and its interaction with OpenVINO Frontend API and Core APIs.![](./img/PaddleFrontendInternal.PNG)